DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

 For the best performance across all NUMA nodes, each QUEMU core should be pinned to host CPU core on the appropriate NUMA node.
 QEMU's virtual NUMA nodes should also be set up to correspond to physical NUMA nodes.
-More on how to set up Intel® DPDK and QEMU NUMA support can be found in *Intel® DPDK Getting Started Guide* and `QEMU documentation <http://qemu.weilnetz.de/qemu-doc.html>`_ respectively.
+More on how to set up DPDK and QEMU NUMA support can be found in *DPDK Getting Started Guide* and `QEMU documentation <http://qemu.weilnetz.de/qemu-doc.html>`_ respectively.
-A script called cpu_layout.py is provided with the Intel® DPDK package (in the tools directory) that can be used to identify which CPU cores correspond to which NUMA node.
+A script called cpu_layout.py is provided with the DPDK package (in the tools directory) that can be used to identify which CPU cores correspond to which NUMA node.

 The QEMU IVSHMEM command line creation should be considered the last step before starting the virtual machine.